Family Emergency Plan

 The most important things to have:

-- those things listed under the Be Prepared section and this section
+- those things listed on the How to be Prepared page and this page

 - one week's supply of medicines (rotated regularly) and instructions for use - dosage, frequency, doctor's name and phone; post this information on your refrigerator under the heading EMERGENCY INSTRUCTIONS.